Casey Merrill

-Richard Casey Merrill (born July 16, 1957) is a former professional American football defensive end in the National Football League for the Green Bay Packers (1979–1982), New York Giants (1983–1986) and the New Orleans Saints in the 1986 season.
-Born in Oakland, California, he played college football at the University of California at Davis and was drafted in the fifth round of the 1979 NFL Draft.
+Richard Casey Merrill (born July 16, 1957) is an American former professional football defensive end in the National Football League (NFL) for the Green Bay Packers (1979–1983), New York Giants (1983–1985) and New Orleans Saints (1986).
+He played college football for the UC Davis Aggies and was selected by the Packers in the fifth round of the 1979 NFL draft.

 Professional career

 Merrill spent nine seasons in professional football as a defensive end and outside linebacker.
 Blessed with exceptional speed (4.65 40 yard dash), Merrill became the first designated pass rusher in the NFL to line up and pass rush from both defensive line and linebacker positions.
 In the 1981 season Merrill had 7 sacks and 3 fumble recoveries for the Green Bay Packers.
 In the strike shortened 1982 season Casey had 4 sacks.
-In 1984 with the New York Giants, Merrill led all Giant defensive lineman with 11 sacks, including 1 in the playoffs against the San Francisco 49ers bringing Joe Montana down with a crushing hit.
+In 1984 with the New York Giants, Merrill led all Giant defensive lineman with 11.5 sacks, including 1 in the playoffs against the San Francisco 49ers bringing Joe Montana down with a crushing hit.

-After football

-Merrill now works as Executive Managing Director for the Colliers International Southwest region, based in Los Angeles, California.
-He is married to Nilda Merrill and they have two sons, Zach and Casey, as well as three daughters, Ella, Samantha, and Alexandrea.
-He lives in Bermuda Dunes, California.